mumuWeng/tweet-web-service/README.md

 GET /api/tweets
 ```

-* Get all know Twitter  users included in the archive.
+* Get all known Twitter  users included in the archive.
 ```
 GET /api/users
 ```